 Royal Albert has a history and reputation for being able to cater to people from all walks of life, from modest to the most exquisite taste.
 Many of their early wares were commemorative to the Royal family.
 The founder, Thomas Wild, had a love for flowers which inspired many of the patterns.

-The teacup, saucer and bread plate are in excellent condition as there are no cracks, chips, nicks or dings.
+The teacup and saucer are in excellent condition as there are no cracks, chips, nicks or dings.
 The pieces are signed "Royal Albert Bone China, "Queens Messenger", England.
 This cup was made circa 1960's.

 FREE SHIPPING LOWER 48